If you have any old mine

 known as oil wick

-materials from the normal ---- tin or sheet steel usually command a
+materials from the normal ---- tin or

 premium.
 Lamps made from